 Simply scoop the mushrooms out to the side of the pan and add the minced garlic to the center.
 Stir and cook for about a minute before combining it with the rest of the ingredients.

-Mushrooms in Red Wine Reduction
+creamed Mushrooms with Red Wine

-As wine cooks, its sugars and acids become concentrated resulting in a bold and savory flavor.
+As the wine cooks, its sugars and acids become concentrated resulting in a bold and savory flavor.
 Dry red wines are best for making these Creamed Mushrooms in red wine reduction.

 One of the most important things to remember when cooking with wine is choosing one that you would actually drink.
 Skip the "cooking wines" as they often have unnecessary added salt, sugar and preservatives.